dit4c/dit4c-website/src/index.md

 layout: index.html
 ---

-<abbr title="Data Intensive Tools for the Cloud">DIT4C</abbr> _(dit-for-see)_ is a platform for hosting data analysis tools "in the cloud" using Docker containers.
-Docker images provide the tools, and DIT4C provides a secure hosting platform for them.
+<abbr title="Data Intensive Tools for the Cloud">DIT4C</abbr> _(dit-for-see)_ is a platform for hosting data analysis tools "in the cloud" using containers.
+Container images provide the tools, and DIT4C provides a secure hosting platform for them.

 [Learn more about how DIT4C was used for ResBaz 2015](resbaz.html)